 d.
 Police auxiliaries

-A number of rebel groups based in the Southern island of Mindanao, most of whom identify as Muslim, are fighting the government to attain greater autonomy for the island’s Muslim population.
-Some of these groups seek outright independence, while others demand greater autonomy under a unitary government.
-These groups include:
+Mindanao-based rebel groups, most of which identify as Muslim, are fighting to attain greater autonomy for the island’s Muslim population.
+Some groups seek outright independence from the central government.
+Rebel groups include:

 Status of Fighting